InstituteforDiseaseModeling/synthpops/README.md

 # SynthPops

 SynthPops is a module designed to generate synthetic populations that are used for COVID-19 (SARS-CoV-2) epidemic analyses.
-SynthPops can create generic populations with different network characteristics, as well as synthetic populations that interact in different layers of a multilayer contact network. **Note**: SynthPops is currently under active development and not all features are fully tested and documented.
-Currently, synthetic populations are only implemented for one region (Seattle, USA).
-We are in the process of expanding to include data on additional regions.
+SynthPops can create generic populations with different network characteristics, as well as synthetic populations that interact in different layers of a multilayer contact network. **Note**: SynthPops is currently under active development and most features are fully tested and documented, but not all.
+We are in the process of expanding to include data and validation on additional regions beyond the original scope of the Seattle-King County region of Washington, USA.

 The code was originally developed to explore the impact of contact tracing and testing in human contact networks in combination with our [Covasim repository](https://github.com/InstituteforDiseaseModeling/covasim).
 This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.

 More extensive installation and usage instructions are in the [SynthPops documentation](https://docs.idmod.org/projects/synthpops/en/latest).

+A scientific manuscript describing the model is currently in progress.
+If you use the model, in the mean time the recommended citation is:

+    **SynthPops: a generative model of human contact networks**.
+Mistry D, Kerr CC, Abeysuriya R, Wu M, Fisher M, Thompson A, Skrip L, Cohen JA, Althouse BM, Klein DJ (2021). (in preparation).

 ## Installation